Guacamole, a Yummy Mexican Dip

-For the last day of the marathon, cooking by Alphabets is G. I have for G for Guacamole.
-It is a Mexican dip made of avocados.
-It is such an easy preparation that even a 5 year old cannot go wrong with this preparation.
+For the last day of the marathon, cooking by Alphabets is letter G. It is G for Guacamole.
+Guacamole is a Mexican dip that has become part of American cuisne.
+It is such an easy preparation that even a 5 year old cannot go wrong with it.

 Before I get to the recipe, here the recipes I posted for this marathon, cooking by alphabets theme.